 Is there before and after school provision?
 BREAKFAST CLUB - Children attending Breakfast Club should access the Main Hall via the Main Hall double doors.
 Please use the doorbell on the right.
-Breakfast Club opens at 7.45am and children are escorted to their classes by Breakfast Club staff for the start of the school day.
+Breakfast Club opens at 7.45am and the door will not be opened after 8.15am.
+Children are escorted to their classes by Breakfast Club staff for the start of the school day.
 Terms for Breakfast Club can be viewed here.
 THE BASE (Brent After School Experience) - We offer an after school provision held in the Main Hall called The BASE.
 This is available from school until 4.45pm or from school until 5.30pm.
 The split session allows children who attend organised school clubs to make use of this facility.
 Terms for The BASE can be viewed here.

 How much is school dinner money?
 Hot school meals are currently free of charge to all pupils in Foundation, Year 1 and Year 2 through a Government scheme.
 For pupils in Years 3-6 school dinners cost £2.20 per day.